Intro to Computer Engineering

 SerialComm Class Overview

-The primary objective of this studio is to implement the SerialComm Java class that enables you to send data between your Arduino and a Java program running on your computer.
+The primary objective of this studio is to begin implementation of the SerialComm Java class that enables you to send data between your Arduino and a Java program running on your computer.
 We will use this communication as the basis of our next several modules.
 WE HAVE CREATED A SerialComm Guide WHICH WE STRONGLY ENCOURAGE YOU TO REFERENCE REGULARLY AS YOU DO THIS STUDIO, BUT IMPLEMENTATION DETAILS ARE IN THIS STUDIO!

 The SerialComm class serves as a wrapper around an already-established SerialPort class (more on that later) that is already able to send and receive data via the Serial Port (cord) running between your computer to your Arduino.
 The SerialComm class you implement will have the additional feature of allowing you to view the bytes sent (both from Java to Arduino and from Arduino to Java) in real time via the debug functionality you will implement.